 Representative Rob Brooks was inaugurated in January 2015.
 He represents Wisconsin’s Sixtieth Assembly District, which includes parts of Ozaukee and Washington counties.
-Rob and his wife, Dawn, have been married for 30 years and have two children.
-His son, Robert, a West Point graduate who is currently a pilot in the United States Army and is married and has two children; and his daughter, Jessica, is a nurse at Aurora Medical Center in Grafton.
+Rob and his wife, Dawn, have been married for more than 30 years and have two children.
+His son, Robert, is a West Point graduate and former pilot in the United States Army and is married and has two children; and his daughter, Jessica, is a nurse at Aurora Medical Center in Grafton.

 Rob has been active in local government, serving thirteen years on the Ozaukee County Board, nine as chairman.
 Rob was elected to the county board in 2002 and in 2004, after just two years on the board, his colleagues elected him chairman.
 During his tenure, Rob served as a Commissioner on the South Eastern Wisconsin Regional Planning Commission and on the board of directors for organizations such as Wisconsin Mutual Insurance Company.
 Under his leadership, the county board reduced county staffing by eighteen percent; kept the county levy twenty-six percent lower than CPI during the same time; reduced the size of the county board; and achieved a AAA credit rating.